On this page:

 - Taxi licensing - 01253 478570 or 01253 478343

-We are unable to receive applications by post at this time, so please ensure any applications are made either online (where the facility exists via our website) or by email (essential applications only).
+We request that applications continue to be made either online (where the facility exists via our website) or by email where possible.

 Thank you for your patience and understanding.